 With the November 2010 election of the most Republican-dominated House of Representatives since 1946, the pace of VC activity accelerated.
 Total investments for 2011 exceeded $29.7 billion, very near the levels seen prior to the 2008 election.
 With over $27.3 billion invested in 2012 and $29.4 billion in 2013, the pace of the venture capital market, about $30 billion in total annual activity, resumes to a level very similar to that of the period of 2006 through 2008.

-Institutional venture capital investments continued to surge into and throughout 2014 totaling $48.3 billion for the year, an increase of 61 percent over 2013 and the fourth highest yearly total ever recorded.
+Institutional venture capital investments continued to surge into and throughout 2014 totaling $48.3 billion for the year, an increase of 61 percent over 2013.

 To put the magnitude of these VC investments into perspective, let’s consider the total dollars invested by angels as well as via equity crowdfunding platforms.